flashbake/sandbox/README.md

 devspace build -t dev --skip-push
 ```

-Deploy tezos-k8s, flashbake edition:
+Next, we deploy 4 charts: one is running a private Tezos chain with `tezos-k8s`, the others are running two flashbake endpoints and one flashbake relay:

 ```
-helm install -f tezos-k8s-flashbake-values.yaml flashbake tezos-k8s/charts/tezos --namespace flashbake --create-namespace
+helm install -f tezos-k8s-flashbake-values.yaml flashbake tezos-k8s/charts/tezos --namespace flashbake --create-namespace && \
+helm install -f flashbake-endpoint-values-0.yaml flashbake-endpoint-0 charts/flashbake-endpoint/ --namespace flashbake && \
+helm install -f flashbake-endpoint-values-1.yaml flashbake-endpoint-1 charts/flashbake-endpoint/ --namespace flashbake && \
+helm install -f flashbake-relay-values.yaml flashbake-relay charts/flashbake-relay/ --namespace flashbake
 ```

 We recommend a tool like k9s to visualize the contents of your cluster.

-You can see 4 pods in the newly created flashbake namespace:
+You can see 7 pods in the newly created flashbake namespace:
-* flashbake-baker-0 and 1: flashbake-capable baker with a flashbake endpoint container running in the pod
+* flashbake-baker-0-0 and -1: flashbake-capable nodes and bakers
+* flashbake-endpoint-0 and -1: endpoints for the flashbake-capable bakers above
-* regular-baker-0: tezos-k8s node and baker processes in a pod
+* regular-baker-0: regular (non flashbake-capable) node and bakers for illustrative purposes
-* flashbake-relay: pod containing a tezos-node (non-baking) and a flashbake relay process
+* flashbake-relay-node: pod containing a tezos-node (non-baking) used by the flashake relay
+* flashbake-relay: the flashbake relay using the node above as backend

 The "activation" job  injects a genesis block and your chain starts producing blocks.